nielsdekoeijer/host/README.md

 * I maintain about 3 systems, a personal laptop, a work laptop and a shell config.
 Selecting which one I want to install is not easy with this setup, I'm always just randomly changing the files.
 Works well but is akward.
+* I need to be able to overload the hyprctl for multi monitor
+* Waybar for multi monitor